Wine Tasting Experiences in Oceanside

 Co-owners Skip and Maureen Coomber began making wine at a facility in Santa Barbara County in 2009 using choice grapes sourced primarily from Central California.
 They achieved early success when their 2010 Private Reserve Cabernet Sauvignon received an astounding 95-point rating from Wine Enthusiast.
 The couple opened their tasting room in Oceanside because of the business-friendly feel.
 Skip explains, “My whole mantra here is fun first.”

-Discover an oasis of urban sophistication at the Mission Ave tasting room.
-Industrial brick walls add character and surround ultra cool elements made from recycled materials.
+Discover an oasis of urban sophistication at the downtown Oceanside tasting room hosting a collection of 16 varietals.
+This urban winery has a fun atmosphere, where the industrial brick walls add character complemented by cool elements made from recycled materials.
 The bar face incorporates steel from a decommissioned naval ship while lighting fixtures use wooden strips from old wine barrels and repurposed wine bottles.
 An enclosed back patio beckons with cozy bistro tables and romantic string lights.

 Order sample flights or glasses of wine and nibble on savory-sweet charcuterie from Red Bicycle Kitchen.
 Be sure to taste the unique 2013 Private Reserve Santa Maria Chardonnay with luscious notes of chocolate and caramel.
 Visit on the weekends to enjoy live music and other events.
 Coomber Craft Wines opens from 4-9pm on weekdays and noon-9pm on weekends.